A Terceira Lâmina

 A Terceira Lâmina is the fourth solo album by Brazilian musician Zé Ramalho.
 It was released in 1981 and it helped increase his popularity.
 As its two predecessors, the album mixes Northeast Brazil and rock influences.

 The opening track, "Canção Agalopada", features soprano Maria Lúcia Godoy and was based on a poem by Ramalho which was featured in his 1977 book Apocalipse (Apocalypse), and which uses the cordel forms martelo agalopado and galope à beira-mar.
 From this same book, Ramalho developed the trilogy "Beira-Mar", "Beira-Mar – Capítulo II" and "Beira-Mar – Capítulo Final", which appear, respectively on the albums A Peleja do Diabo com o Dono do Céu (1979), A Força Verde (1982) and Eu Sou Todos Nós (1998).

-In an 2020 analysis for his blog at G1, Mauro Ferreira called the album "incisive", but compared it unfavorably to Ramalho's two previous efforts.
+In a 2020 analysis for his blog at G1, Mauro Ferreira called the album "incisive", but compared it unfavorably to Ramalho's two previous efforts.

 The title track, according to Ramalho, "talks about the third child, my third phase - and the view of the third World War".